Routine, elective or non-urgent health needs

 Other healthcare options

-If you need mental health services, optometry, acupuncture, eastern medicine, chiropractic, massage, and medical cannabis, you can go if your healthcare provider decides these services are essential for your health.
+If you need mental health services, optometry, acupuncture, eastern medicine, chiropractic, physical therapy, and medical cannabis, you can go if your healthcare provider decides these services are essential for your health.
+Check for any new symptoms before you visit.

 Anything that can be done remotely, by phone or online, should be.
 This includes group counseling sessions.